01-edu/public/subjects/java/checkpoints/single-linkedlist/README.md

 - `at(int index)`: to access an element by its index, if the index is out of bound return -1.
 - `add(int value)`: to add an element at the end of the list.
 - `remove(int index)`: to remove an element by its index.
-- `size()`: to get theh size of the list.
+- `size()`: to get the size of the list.

-Define these methods in an interface called `LinkedList`, and implement this interface in a class that you will create.
-Additionally, add a private method `next(Node node)` in your class that will be used to traversing the list in the other methods.
-This method should print the message "Go to next node" each time it is called.
+Define these methods in an interface called `LinkedList`, and implement this interface in a class called `SingleLinkedList`.
+Additionally, add a private method `next(Node node)` in this class that will be used to traversing the list in the other methods.
+This method should print the message "Go to next node\n" each time it is called.

 ### Explanation